TN Status Allowing Canadian and Mexican Professionals to Legally Enter the U.S.

-You do not need to fill out a specific immigration form or obtain advance approval to get a TN visa.
-Instead, a Canadian or Mexican citizen can go to a border crossing or another port of entry, such as an airport, and ask a Customs and Border Protection officer to review their application.
-If the CBP officer approves their application, they will obtain their TN status immediately and continue into the U.S. The Canadian or Mexican citizen also must pay a small fee.
+Canadian citizens do not need to obtain a visa for admission to the U.S. as a TN non-immigrant.
+Instead, a Canadian citizen can go to a border crossing or another port of entry, such as an airport, and ask a Customs and Border Protection officer to review their application for TN non-immigrant status.
+If the CBP officer approves their application, they will obtain their TN status immediately and continue into the U.S. They also must pay a small fee.
 They will receive an I-94 in paper or electronic form.
 Checking the information on this form is important to ensure that any errors are corrected promptly.

-Documents Required for a TN Visa Application
+Documents Required for TN Admission

-Denial of a TN Visa
+Denial of TN Status